 00.04.01.01 Creation of Departments

-The Council may establish town departments, offices or agencies in addition to those created by this Charter and may prescribe the functions of all departments, offices and agencies, except that no function assigned by this Charter to a particular department, office or agency may be discontinued or, unless this Charter specifically so provides, assigned to any other.
+The Council may establish, alter, or abolish town departments, offices or agencies in addition to those created by this Charter and may prescribe the functions of all departments, offices and agencies by ordinance.

 00.04.01.02 Direction by Manager